Overview

 Enabling Access Manager

-Once you’ve installed the Access Manager plugin, you must enable it if you want to use it.
-To do that, update the Auth variables in the .env
+After installing the Access Manager plugin, you must enable it for it to function properly.
+This means updating the Auth variables in the .env

-files for Midaz Ledger, Midaz Console or any plugin that you want to use Access Manager with.
+files of Midaz Ledger, Midaz Console, or any plugin where you want to use Access Manager.

 # AUTH CONFIGS